Parking maximums help slow the growth of peak hour traffic

 Parking maximums are rules in the planning scheme that limit the number of off-street car parking bays that can be built in new developments.
-We know that each parking bay attracts a car movement, so reducing the growth in car parking reduces the growth in peak hour traffic.
 Developers who wish to add more parking need to apply for an exemption, and demonstrate why the extra parking won’t increase congestion on nearby streets.
+Parking maximums typically replace parking minimums.

 - increased peak-hour traffic congestion, because if more parking is available at a destination then more people will drive there;